Where do cruise ships dock in Kailua Kona (or tender) @ googlemaps Kailua-Kona tender pier

 Kamakahonu Beach, beside Kailua pier, is the only beach in Kailua.
 Calm and clear waters lap up a small crescent of fine white sand.
 The beach is great for swimming and snorkeling.
 Facilities available include canoe and snorkel rental, showers and restrooms.
 You can also visit Ahu'ena Heiau, King Kamehameha’s personal temple, which sits on a small rock promontory next to the beach.

-Once a summer vacation home for Hawaiian kings and queens, today Hulihe‘e Palace is a museum presenting Victorian items from the times of King Kalākaua and Queen Kapi‘olani.
+Once a summer vacation home for Hawaiian kings and queens, today Hulihe‘e Palace is a museum presenting 19th century items from the times of King Kalākaua and Queen Kapi‘olani.
 The palace is maintained by the Daughters of Hawaii.
 Hulihe‘e Palace is located on Ali‘i Drive just a 5 minute walk east from the tender pier.

 Magic Sands Beach

 Magic Sands Beach(or White Sands beach or Disappearing beach), is a beautiful white sand beach very popular with boogie-board surfers.
 Amenities include lifeguard, showers and restroom.
 Be warned though that the beach, as its alternative name suggests, may disappear during winter months.
 The beach is about 4 miles south of Kailua along Ali’I Drive, and travel options include hiring a taxi, renting a car, or you can take the Keauhou Honu Express Shuttle from Kailua pier to the beach, a ride of about 20 minutes.